kbase/narrative/README.md

 $ scripts/install_narrative.sh
 ```

-You can run the tests with `make test` to make sure you installation looks okay:
+You can run the tests with `make test` to make sure your installation works:

 ```sh
 (kbase-narrative)